 - Bayer orange-flavored, 81mg. aspirin: (also called baby aspirin or low dose adult aspirin).
 Any brand is fine, but the Bayer orange flavor dissolves the best.

 - Syringes: (no needles, just the plastic syringe part) 1cc syringes (1cc is the same as 1ml) and 10cc feeding syringes

 - Digital thermometer with a flexible tip (no glass) that will give you a quick reading of 10 seconds or under.
-(Practice taking your bunny’s temperature now so you can manage it in a crisis.
+(Practice taking your bunny’s temperature now so you can manage it in a crisis.)
 Come to any of our meetings and tell Joy, Marjorie Manahan, Bobbie Shewmaker or Pat Daly that you want to learn how to take a temperature and we will help you practice.
 If that's not possible, here is a link to a video on how to take a rabbit's temperature: http://rabbit.org/how-to-take-a-rabbits-temperature/

 - Lubricant to apply to the tip of the thermometer.
 Use any alcohol-free lubricating jelly.

-- Plain cornstarch or Baby powder with cornstarch as the main ingredient or.
-NOT talc, NO perfumed powders.
+- Plain cornstarch, NOT talc, NO perfumed powders.
 When your bunny tears a nail, apply dry cornstarch to stop the bleeding.
 Also good to knead into and dissolve fecal crust on a bunny butt.
 Avoid bathing a bunny butt unless absolutely necessary.

 Do All Of The Following Immediately When Your Bunny Refuses Food

 1. Call your RABBIT SAVVY vet - a vet experienced in rabbit care.
 Explain that you have an emergency, the symptoms, including temperature, and that your bunny needs to be seen immediately.

 3. Gas relief.
 Fill a 1cc syringe from the bottle of gas drops.
 Insert tip in the side of bunny’s mouth and gradually empty the syringe.
 Gas drops will do no harm.
 You can give a dose every hour for 3 doses, then a dose every 3 to 8 hours.